Let’s get Cliterate

 Many women report clitoral orgasms being fairly localized to the pelvic region and any referred sensations (sensations that are felt elsewhere than the originating source), to be on the surface of the skin.
 Heightened sensitivity of the entire body and “aftershocks” are also common immediately following a clitoral orgasm.

 And there you have it—the clitoral orgasm.
 Giving some extra attention to the clitoris, which developed solely to give us pleasure, can be a gamechanger.
 While clitoral orgasms are the most commonly reported type of orgasm, there are others!
-You can learn more about the other types of orgasms, such as the Blended and G-spot orgasms, by reading our sexual health guide.
+You can learn more about the other types of orgasms, such as the Blended and G-spot orgasms, by reading our health guide.